 If you need to swap an ingredient or want to make changes, this creamy strawberry oatmeal can easily be made with a few variations.

-• Milk Alternatives: If you don’t have oat milk, you can choose any non-dairy milk, like soy milk, cashew milk, soy milk, or almond milk.
+- Milk Alternatives: If you don’t have oat milk, you can choose any non-dairy milk, like soy milk, cashew milk, hemp milk, or almond milk.
 No milk at all?
 No problem!
 You can use boiling water instead.
 (Keep in mind oat milk is naturally very sweet, so if you use an alternative liquid, keep that in mind.
 You might need to add more sweetener.)

-• Extracts: Vanilla extract is a staple in every kitchen cabinet.
-You can use this to create more sweet flavors without adding sugar and add less sweetener, too.
+- Extracts: Vanilla extract is a staple in every kitchen cabinet.
+You can use this to create sweeter flavors without adding sugar and add less sweetener, too.
 Strawberry extract would also be amazing in this recipe.

 Finish off your strawberry oatmeal bowl by giving it some toppings.
 Here’s what I recommend!